-State: North Dakota FFY: 2021

-1. What type of sampling frame is used?

-- \boxtimes List frame (Go to Question 2.) - Area frame (Go to Question 3.) - List-assisted area frame (Go to Question 2.) - 2.
-List all sources of the list frame.
+State: North Dakota FFY: 2022 1. .
+What type of sampling frame is used? □ List frame (Go to Question 2.) ☐ Area frame (Go to Question 3.)
+List-assisted area frame (Go to Ques stion 2.)
+2. List all sources of the list frame.
 Indicate the type of source from the list below.
 Provide a brief description of the frame source.
 Explain how the lists are updated (method), including how new outlets are identified and added to the frame.
 In addition, explain how often the lists are updated (cycle).
 (After completing this question, go to Question 4.)

-Use the corresponding number to indicate Type of Source in the table below.

-- 1 Statewide commercial business list

-- 2 Local commercial business list

-- 4 Statewide retail license/permit list
+Use the corresponding number to indicate Type of Source in the table be elow.
+1 - Statewide commercial business list 2 - Local commercial business list 3 - Statewide tobacco license/permit list 4 - Statewide retail lice5 - Statewide liquor lic6 - Other Type of

-- business list 5 Statewie

-- 3 Statewide tobacco license/permit list

-- 5 -Statewide liquor license/permit list

-- 6 Other